Quantum phase transitions and ground-state correlations in BCS-like models: Resume of scaling laws and monotonicity properties of correlation lengths

 Here the index $l$ labels 6 cases specified as follows: $d{=}1$-model and the type of critical point ($|\mu|{\neq} 1$ or $|\mu|{=}1$), the symmetric model and the type of critical point ($|\mu|{\neq} 2$ or $|\mu|{=}2$) and the type of lattice direction.
 From the phase diagrams, Fig.~\ref{diagram1d} and Fig.~\ref{diagram2d+}, one can read off the values of the critical exponent $\nu^{(J)}$:

 The coefficient $D$ is given as follows

-Besides the above formulated scaling laws, we add here a few general observations concerning the correlation length.
-The plots of the correlation length versus $J$ for a number of $\mu$-values, Figs.~\ref{1d xi}, \ref{diag_2d+ xi}, \ref{offdiag_2d+ xi}, \ref{1offdiag_2d+_xi_n} and \ref{2offdiag_2d+_xi_n} show that in the one-dimensional model, any for any lattice direction of the two-dimensional symmetric model, for $J{>}0$ and any positive $\mu$, up to the value corresponding to the end critical point, the correlation length as a function of $J$ has a maximum for $J{\approx} 1$, roughly.
-Moreover, Figs.~\ref{1d xi}, \ref{diag_2d+ xi}, \ref{offdiag_2d+ xi}, \ref{1offdiag_2d+_xi_n} and \ref{2offdiag_2d+_xi_n} reveal also some monotonicity properties with respect to $\mu$ and $n$.
+Besides the above formulated scaling laws, we add here a few general observations concerning monotonicity properties of the correlation length.
+In the case of the one-dimensional model and for any lattice direction of the two-dimensional symmetric model, the plots of the correlation length versus $J$ for a number of $\mu$-values, Figs.~\ref{1d xi}, \ref{diag_2d+ xi}, \ref{offdiag_2d+ xi}, and \ref{1offdiag_2d+_xi_n} show that for $J{>}0$ and $0{<}\mu{\leq}2$ the inverse correlation length as a function of $J$ is nonmonotonic, it has a maximum for $J{\approx} 1$.
+However, as Figs.~\ref{1d xi}, \ref{diag_2d+ xi}, \ref{offdiag_2d+ xi}, \ref{1offdiag_2d+_xi_n}, and \ref{2offdiag_2d+_xi_n} reveal, the inverse correlation length is monotonic with respect to $\mu$ and $n$.
 Namely, for fixed $J{>}0$ and $n$, $\xi^{-1}$ (one-dimensional model), $\xi_{\text{diag}}^{-1}$, and $\xi_{\text{offdiag}}^{-1}$ in a direction $n$, are strictly increasing functions of $\mu$.
-For fixed $J{>}0$ and fixed $\mu$, $0 {<} \mu {\leq} 2$, $\xi_{\text{offdiag}}^{-1}$ is also an increasing function of $n$.
-However, if $J{<}1$ is sufficiently small, the dependence on $n$ becomes weaker as $\mu$ increases; if $\mu{=}2$ (the end critical point), $\xi_{\text{offdiag}}^{-1}$ is practically constant in $n$.
+Then, for fixed $J{>}0$ and fixed $\mu$, $0 {<} \mu {\leq} 2$, $\xi_{\text{offdiag}}^{-1}$ is an increasing function of $n$.
+We note also that, for $J{<}1$ the dependence on $n$ becomes weaker as $\mu$ increases; if $\mu{=}2$ (the end critical point), $\xi_{\text{offdiag}}^{-1}$ is practically constant in $n$.
 Such an approximate independence of $n$ holds also for fixed $J$ and sufficiently small $\mu$, as readily follows from (\ref{xi_offdiag_2d+}) and (\ref{1offdiag_asympt 2d+ mu=0}).

+On the other hand, Fig.~\ref{xi_AS_J_rynrx_II} reveals that in the case of the two-dimensional antisymmetric model, in distinction to the previously discussed models, the inverse correlation length is monotonic in $J$ -- a strictly decreasing function of parameter $J$.
+As a function of spatial direction $n$, the inverse correlation length is strictly increasing for sufficiently large $J$ (roughly for $J{>}1/4$).
+For $J{<}1/4$, the dependence on $n$ is not monotonic; Fig.~\ref{xi_AS_J_rynrx_II} suggests that the inverse correlation length for $n{=}2$ is an upper bound for inverse correlation lengths in all the other directions.
+Whatever $J$ is, the inverse correlation length in the diagonal direction is a lower bound for inverse correlation lengths in all the other directions.

-Finally, we turn to scaling laws for the two-point correlation function $G({\bs r})$, which have been derived in doubly asymptotic regions, using the above asymptotic formulae for the correlation length, and then shown numerically to hold for practically all distances $|{\bs r}|$.
+Finally, we turn to scaling laws for the two-point correlation function $G({\bs r})$, which have been derived in doubly-asymptotic regions, using the above asymptotic formulae for the correlation length, and then shown numerically to hold for practically all distances $|{\bs r}|$.
 These laws can be written in a compact form as follows: